Table of Contents

 What Else Is Out There?

-Well I’m glad you asked…..I have recently been using a NEW feature on a robo-app called Plum (affiliate link).
+Well I’m glad you asked…..I love using a robo-app called Plum (affiliate link).
 Plum started life as a handy savings-app.
 You link it to your bank account, and then every few days, plum will withdraw a little bit of money for you and save it in a protected e-wallet.
 Mine is being used as a holiday fund.

-They are now also allowing you to INVEST some of your savings.
+They are now also allow you to INVEST some of your savings.
 The options you can pick from include a purely ethical fund.
 You could also choose an emerging market fund and/or a tech fund.
-This is still in a kind-of beta phase at the moment, so you have to apply to the app to be given an investment account (and there is a waiting list).
-It’s exciting to be part of something so new though!

 Now one of the things I noticed is that plum currently does not show full details about exactly WHAT is included in these funds.
 When I enquired about this, I was told that it would eventually become available, but because they are still in the early phases of this technology, they don’t have everything up and running fully just yet – so watch this space I guess!

-If you’re going to start investing, the best thing is to use money that you won’t need immediately, because as I have already said, you need to give it TIME to work.
+If you’re going to start ethical investing, the best thing is to use money that you won’t need immediately, because as I have already said, you need to give it TIME to work.
 Withdrawing money too soon will stop it’s ability to provide for you in the future.
+So look at investing money as a one-way system.
+Once it’s in, it’s in (for at least 5-10+ years).

 If you enjoyed this, why not check out: